 Before the standards of the Schwinn case are applied in the newspaper delivery context, a factual distinction should be noted.
 The invalid Schwinn restrictions clearly affected distributors and retailers with respect to their resale to other retailers.
 However, the invalid restrictions did not as clearly affect the sale of the product to the public.
 On the other hand, the newspaper restrictions directly control the "retailer's" sale to the public.
-This distinction may be of value in view of the Court's prior tendency to allow justification for territorial restrictions on the retailer while disallowing attempted justification of restrictions on wholesale distributors.81 It should be remembered, however, that the Court in Schwinn did not mention this distinction.
+This distinction may be of value in view of the Court's prior tendency to allow justification for territorial restrictions on wholesale distributors.
+It should be remembered, however, that the Court in Schwinn did not mention this distinction.